angelcymak/angelcymak.github.io/pytorch_logistic-regression/README.md

 The code to evaluate feature importance to understand the impact of each feature on the prediction.

- 1.Extracting Model Weights:
+1. Extracting Model Weights:
   - The weights of the logistic regression model represent the importance of each feature in making predictions.
 These weights are stored in the model's linear layer (`model.linear.weight`).
   - You can extract the weights using `model.linear.weight.data.numpy()` and flatten the resulting tensor to get a 1D array of feature importances.

-2.Creating a DataFrame:
+2. Creating a DataFrame:
   - Create a pandas DataFrame with two columns: one for the feature names and the other for their corresponding importance values (i.e., the learned weights).
- - Ensure the features are aligned with their names in your dataset (e.g., `X_train.columns).
+  - Ensure the features are aligned with their names in your dataset (e.g., `X_train.columns`).

 3. Sorting and Plotting Feature Importance:
   - Sort the features based on the absolute value of their importance (weights) to identify the most impactful features.